Thursday, March 26, 2015

 • Font size, print clarity and misprinted headers

 You really don't need balance in a game where there are no winners and losers.
-Balance really wasn't an issue in other C&C publications and its funny that it gets so much mention here because the Castle Keeper's adjudication is what makes the need for balance unnecessary.
+Balance really wasn't an issue in other C&C publications and it's funny that it gets so much mention here because the Castle Keeper's adjudication is what makes the need for balance unnecessary.

 The proofing of this book appears to have been sloppy considering there were four editors.
 Perhaps they didn't work as a team or some errors were related to layout.
-In some cases the headers don't match the chapter and run over from the previous one (Expanding Characters runs over into Magic) or they don't match the chapter name at all (Chapter 13 Expanding the Genre has the header Chapter 13 - The Future).
-In terms of the font size a capital letter is 2mm so I'm likely being generous by saying that its set at approximately 9 points.
+In some cases, the headers don't match the chapter and run over from the previous one (Expanding Characters runs over into Magic) or they don't match the chapter name at all (Chapter 13 Expanding the Genre has the header Chapter 13 - The Future).
+In terms of the font size, a capital letter is 2mm so I'm likely being generous by saying that it's set at approximately 9 points.
 I think that's a little small for this amount of reading.
 As you can see below the legibility issue is compounded by the poor letter quality of the printing process that I'm almost certain was laser printed.

 Notice the jagged and broken lettering in the CKG - hard to read.